THE GREAT PORTUGUESE WINE TRIP: DOURO, DÃO & BAIRRADA

 WHAT’S INCLUDED

-• 7 nights hotel, double occupancy, breakfast daily, expert private guides, private tours, lunches with wine, concierge custom-selected wines to taste at each winery, restaurant concierge service and all restaurant reservations, private luxury transport
+• 6 nights hotel, double occupancy, breakfast daily, expert private guides, private tours, premium tastings at wineries, restaurant concierge service and all reservations, private luxury transport

 We pride ourselves on our discerning taste in hotels, a concierge approach to restaurants for you, and our long experience in the world of wine enabling us to select wineries worth visiting and arrange premium tastings at each winery.